DcisionAI/dcision-platform/README.md

 ## Deployment
 The platform is designed to be deployed using Docker containers.
 Each service has its own Dockerfile and can be built and deployed independently.

+## Infrastructure as Code

+We maintain Terraform configurations in the `terraform/` directory to manage Cloud Run domain mappings.
+See `terraform/README.md` for setup, import commands, and deployment instructions.

 ## License
 [Add your license information here]